 The nurse will take your vital signs: temperature, blood pressure, and pulse.
 If you have not already done so, you will need to sign a surgical consent and give medical history at this time.

 When you go in for surgery, your family will be directed to the Surgery Lobby where they should check in with the receptionist.
 After your surgery, the surgeon will come to the lobby to speak with your family.
 Post-anesthesia recovery time varies.
-The main lobby receptionist will notify your family when you return to your room.
-Patient tracking can be viewed in the lobby and the café.

 Active hand hygiene is a focus to prevent surgical infection.
 Expect all healthcare workers and family/ visitors to wash their hands or use the provided hand gel prior to interactions with you.